pic

 1

-For example, suppose our goal is to modify all the elements of a vector x.
-All the following approaches determine that x holds the same values, but only the last two achieve this by mutating x.
+To illustrate, suppose our goal is to modify all the elements of a vector x.
+All the following approaches determine that x ends up holding the new values, but only the last two achieve this by mutation of x.

 x = [1, 2, 3]